Nikon Imaging Center

 Andor Technology, Chroma Technology, Chuo Precision Industrial Corporation, Goryo Chemical, Hamamatsu Photonics, JASCO, Thermo Fisher Scientific (Life technologies, Invitrogen or Molecular Probes), Nippon Roper, Opto-Line (supplied for optical filters by Semrock), Promega, System Brain, Solution Systems (supplied for deconvolution software "Huygens" made by Scientific Volume Imaging), Tokai Hit, Yokogawa Electric.

-There are currently nine Nikon Imaging Centers worldwide (as of 15 October 2020): Harvard Medical School (NIC@HMS), University of Heidelberg (NIC@HD), Hokkaido University (NIC@HU), Singapore Bioimaging Consortium (NIC@SBIC), Curie Institut (NIMCE), Northwestern University (NIC@NU), King's College London (NIC@King's), Fondazione Istituto Italiano di Tecnologia (NIC@IIT) and UC San Diego (NIC@UCSD), and Osaka University (NIC@OU).
+There are currently ten Nikon Imaging Centers worldwide (as of 15 October 2020): Harvard Medical School (NIC@HMS), University of Heidelberg (NIC@HD), Hokkaido University (NIC@HU), Singapore Bioimaging Consortium (NIC@SBIC), Curie Institut (NIMCE), Northwestern University (NIC@NU), King's College London (NIC@KCL), Fondazione Istituto Italiano di Tecnologia (NIC@IIT), UC San Diego (NIC@UCSD), and Osaka University (NIC@OU).

 NIC@HU is finished for endowed chair and funded research departments at September 2011 and started to belong to Research Support Department at institute at April 2012.

 The main activities of the NIC@HU are: